 SEC.
-13. Appointment, salary and duties of secretary of Board.-The Board shall have a secretary who shall be appointed by it to serve during the term of office of the members thereof.
-The compensation of the secretary shall be fixed by ordinance, approved by the Secretary of the Interior, at not exceeding one thousand eight hundred pesos per annum.
+13. Appointment, salary and duties of the secretary of the board.- The board shall have a secretary who shall be appointed by it to serve during the term of office of the members thereof.
+The compensation of the secretary shall be fixed by ordinance approved by the Secretary of the Interior, at not exceeding one thousand eight hundred pesos per annum.
 A vacancy in the office of the secretary shall be filled temporarily for the unexpired term in like manner.

-The secretary shall be in charge of the records of the Municipal Board.
-He shall keep a full record of the proceedings of the Board, and file all documents relating thereto; shall record, in a book kept for that purpose, all ordinances, and all resolutions and motions directing the payments of money or creating liability, enacted or adopted by the Board, with the dates of passage of the same and of the publication of ordinances; shall keep a seal, circular in form, with the inscription "Municipal Board-City of Butuan", and affix the same, with his signature, to all ordinances and other official acts of the Board, and shall present the same for signature to the presiding officer of the Board; shall cause each ordinance to be published as herein provided; shall, upon request, furnish copies of all records of public character in his charge under the sea of his office and charge twenty centavos for each on hundred words including the certificate, the fees to be paid directly to the city treasurer; and shall keep his office and all records therein which are not of a confidential character open to public inspection during usual business hours.
+The secretary shall be in charge of the records of the municipal board.
+He shall keep a full record of the proceedings of the Board, and file all documents relating thereto, shall record, in a book kept for that purpose, all ordinances, and all resolutions and motions directing the payment of money or creating liability, enacted or adopted by the board, with the dates of passage of the same, and of the publication of ordinances; shall keep a seal, circular in form, with the inscription "Municipal board-City of Ozamiz," and affix the same, with his signature, to all ordinances and other official acts of the board, and shall present the same for signature to the presiding officer of the board; shall clause each ordinance to be published as herein provided; shall, upon request, furnish copies of all records of public character in his charge under the seal of his office and charge twenty centavos for each one hundred words including the certificate, the fees to be paid directly to the City Treasurer and shall keep his office and all records therein which are not of a confidential character open to the public inspection during usual business hours.